No matter what some say, your business is not your ‘bae.’

 It’s also not a healthy pattern fitting for a future promise.
 A respected husband should have the right to say (with loving authority) that it’s not an appropriate time for a phone call or studio session.
 And it shouldn’t be a big deal to understand that.
 Come to think of it…

 What about you?
 Ever had an incident while rushing on the road or out for longer than you needed to be?

-As we all know, both good and bad things can happen anywhere and under unpredictable circumstances, but i’m learning more and more to discern when to move, where to go, and how to be still and grow.
+As we all know, both good and bad things can happen anywhere and under unpredictable circumstances, but i’m learning more and more to discern when to move, where to go, and how to be still and grow…and more importantly, to not feel the need to prove myself or jump hoops to impress anyone where career is concerned.
+Do your best, yes…but no circus monkey business thanks.
 When i said, ‘Yes, Lord.
-You gave my the gifts; You lead this business,” He power-washed my whole life and i realized it was way too cluttered and fast-paced – with all the career demands and travel plans – but escape tactics too.
+You gave my the gifts; You guide my steps and lead this business,” He power-washed my whole life (still under renovation) and i realized it was way too cluttered and fast-paced – with all the career demands and travel plans – but escape tactics too.

 Being ‘busy’ can be a subliminal technique to avoid acknowledging what’s really missing or where needs healing.

 The path to working mostly from home was…refining, to say the least and i’m thankful for the lessons – the fun and the tough ones. i learned how i was sabotaging personal growth and overworking muscles not meant for my frame and divine design, by striving for career ‘success’ that didn’t take my health or God’s plan for my life into consideration.
 You ever notice yourself doing that?
 If so, what will you do today to show you know your business is not your ‘bae?’
 What have you been meaning to ‘find time to do,’ or what might you be forgetting about your beautiful design, while managing your business?

 Woo!
 This was a tough post to write but pressing message to share.